 For further information on Science in the National Curriculum, follow this link:

-- School uses a variety of sources as the starting point for the planning of Science lessons.
-These include materials from PiXl and Twinkl PlanIt, which can be downloaded and adapted as appropriate to meet the needs of learners within our school.
+- Our school uses Pearson’s Science Bug as the starting point for the planning of Science lessons.
+Planning is adapted as appropriate to meet the needs of learners within our school.

 - Our units have been carefully mapped out in long term planning.